daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 You can use CloudWatch Canaries to create scripted interactions and simulate user behavior to ensure that the applications are responsive and functioning correctly around the clock.

-## Amazon Bridge (CloudWatch Events)

-Used to react to events in AWS i.e. IAM root user signing in, or trigger a rule on a schedule i.e. CRON jobs.

-### Event Bus

-An event bus is a router that receives events and delivers them to zero or more destinations (targets).
-Event buses are well-suited for routing events from many sources to many targets, with optional transformation of events prior to delivery to a target.

-You can send events to the following event buses:

-- Default Event Bus (AWS Services)
-- Partner Event Bus (external parties)
-- Custom Event Bus

 ## AWS X-Ray

 Allows you to get visual analysis of your applications by **tracing requests made through your distributed applications**.
 Can be used for the following: